Gary Gaetti

-Gary Joseph Gaetti (/ˈɡaɪ.ɛtI/, GY-eh-tee; born August 19, 1958), is an American former third baseman in Major League Baseball for the Minnesota Twins (1981–1990), California Angels (1991–1993), Kansas City Royals (1993–1995), St. Louis Cardinals (1996–1998), Chicago Cubs (1998–1999) and Boston Red Sox (2000).
+Gary Joseph Gaetti (/ˈɡaɪ.ɛtI/, GY-eh-tee; born August 19, 1958), is an American former professional baseball third baseman.
+He played in Major League Baseball (MLB) for the Minnesota Twins (1981–1990), California Angels (1991–1993), Kansas City Royals (1993–1995), St. Louis Cardinals (1996–1998), Chicago Cubs (1998–1999) and Boston Red Sox (2000).

 Gaetti won a World Series with Minnesota in 1987 and was the MVP of that year's American League Championship Series against the Detroit Tigers.
 In 1987, Gaetti became the first player ever to hit home runs in his first two postseason plate appearances.
-Gaetti also managed the independent league Sugar Land Skeeters from 2012-2017.
+Gaetti also managed the independent league Sugar Land Skeeters from 2012 to 2017.

 Playing career

 Gaetti played collegiate baseball for Lake Land College in Mattoon, Illinois, and Northwest Missouri State University.
 Gaetti was drafted three times before finally signing with the Twins — first by the St. Louis Cardinals in the fourth round of the 1978 Major League Baseball draft (then held annually in January) and again in 1978 by the Chicago White Sox in the third round of the June secondary draft before he was drafted by the Twins in the first round of the June secondary portion of the 1979 draft.
 Gaetti signed on June 21, 1979.

 Gaetti then spent the next three years in the Twins' minor league system, playing for the rookie level Elizabethton Twins in the Appalachian League in 1979, the A-level Wisconsin Rapids Twins in the Midwest League in 1980, and the AA-level Orlando Twins in the Southern League in 1981.
 Gaetti then made his major league debut in nine September games and he hit a home run off of Charlie Hough in his first major league at-bat.
 In 1982, Gaetti would become a permanent fixture at third base for the Twins and would man third base in Minnesota for the next nine seasons.

 In 1986, Gaetti batted .287 with 34 home runs and 108 runs batted in.
 Gaetti won four consecutive Gold Glove Awards for fielding excellence from 1986 through 1989.
 Gaetti helped propel the Twins to the 1987 post-season and their first World Series championship, hitting .257 with 31 home runs and 109 RBI.
 He also hit himself into the record books, with home runs in his first two career postseason plate appearances in the American League Championship Series to help the Twins upset the Detroit Tigers.

 Gaetti was selected as an All-Star in 1988 and 1989.
 Playing against the Boston Red Sox on July 17, 1990, Gaetti helped the Twins become the only team in baseball history to turn two triple plays in the same game.
 Despite their defensive heroics, the Twins lost the game 1–0.